Experimental Design

 ITT = 0.15 SD improvement in test scores.
 No evidence of contamination between groups.

-In the Oregon Health Insurance Experiment, about 25% of lottery winners actually enrolled in Medicaid.
-If the ITT estimate of the effect on emergency room visits is -0.05, what is the LATE?
+In a hypothetical lottery-based health insurance experiment, about 25% of lottery winners actually enrolled.
+If the ITT estimate on a health outcome is -0.05, what is the LATE?

-A researcher runs an RCT but 30% of the treatment group does not take up the intervention.
+A researcher runs a randomized controlled trial (RCT) but 30% of the treatment group does not take up the intervention.
 She drops non-compliers from the treatment group and compares the remaining treated individuals to the full control group.
 What is the problem?

 In a cluster-randomized trial, 50 villages are assigned to treatment and 50 to control.
 A child in a treated village plays with untreated children from a neighboring control village, and the intervention's benefits spill over.
 What assumption is violated?